edhowland/viper/Bugs.md

 ## Candidates for conversion from BaseCommand or FlaggedCommand to CommandLet s

+### Some missing *nix commands could be done as aliases:

+Note: These should be preloaded and called from ./etc/vishrc during prelude load time.

+- cut : "sh -c cut"

 Some commands could be done better as a commandlet instead of a a ./lib/bin/cmd.rb:

 - bell